GridProtectionAlliance/gsf/Source/Libraries/TimeSeriesPlatformLibrary/README.txt

 Alternately you can adjust the additional include directories to your own Boost installation location for each of the build configurations.
-The code has been tested with version v1.66 of Boost, but will likely work with other versions as well.
+The code has been tested with version v1.66 of Boost.

-Note that you will need to build Boost in order to run the sample applications found in:
+Note that you will need to compile Boost in order to execute the sample applications found in:

-	...\gsf\Source\Applications\TimeSeries Platform Library Samples
+	...\gsf\Source\Applications\TimeSeries Platform Library\Samples

 The GSF Time Series Platform Library uses zlib features of Boost, as a result compiling boost requires zlib source code that can be downloaded separately: